 Over the years, the girls and I have had a love/hate relationship with modeling beeswax.
 In Waldorf circles, the wax is an integral part of a child’s crafting and education.
 It is natural, safe and has such a soothing and beautiful smell.
 The color choices are endless and when left with their imagination – children can create the most beautiful scenes and items… the experience doesn’t even come close to playdough or clay.

-The girls are SO hooked.
-They will sit for hours creating full scenes and then playing them out… they make faces, and hair, and flowers, and trees… rivers and fish and I could go on and on…
+This water method was such a huge success for us and my little school (and my own girls as they were growinng up) They would sit for hours creating full scenes and then playing them out… they’d make faces, and hair, and flowers, and trees… rivers and fish and I could go on and on…